knewyousir/webFEF-session-9/README.md

 }
 ```

-Note that the removeActiveClass funtion seems broken.
+Note that the removeActiveClass function seems broken.

 2) JavaScript and css for nav-sub